marcoantoniogodoy/ucberkeley-mlai-practical-application-5.1/readme.md

 ### Independent Investigation:
-From this independent analysis, we draw the following conclusions about the characteristics of the population with the highest coupon engagement rate:
+From the independent portion of the analysis, we draw the following conclusions about the characteristics of the population with the highest coupon engagement rate:

-1. They're acceptance is higher for coupons of type "Coffee House", "Restaurant(<20)" and "Carry out & Take Away".
+1. Their acceptance is higher for coupons of type "Coffee House", "Restaurant(<20)" and "Carry out & Take Away".
 2. They're of age "21 through 30", almost equally distributed among males and females, and with no children.
 3. The majority of the population drives alone, followed by the population thats travel with friends.
     - There is a higher engagement from those traveling alone in opposite direction to work.